joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 ## Data Structures

+Data structures are how computers store different types of data.
+Let's think about a few types of data

+- Grocery list
+- Language dictionary
+- Ledger (table of expenditures)
+- Map (geo-spacial )

+Would it make sense to store all of these in the same way?

 In JavaScript, we have worked with two data structures: arrays and objects.

 Both serve different functions and have allowed us to build quite complex applications.